When you're in the Editor, you will see a sidebar on each side of the canvas. Along with the Toolbar, these sidebars make up the Figma UI.

 - Export 🔗

 The Prototype Panel gives you access to all the Prototyping functionality.
-By opening this tab you will enter Prototyping Mode

 This allows you to establish connections between Frames in your design.
 You can then apply transitions that simulate how a user might interact with them.

-The Prototype tab consists of four sections:
+The Prototype tab consists of five sections:

 Learn more about the Prototype tab and creating Prototypes in our Getting Started with Prototyping article.